gyulanemeth/bluefox.email/aws-concepts/aws-sns.md

 ### What makes SNS suitable for handling email notifications?

-SNS's architecture provides **immediate delivery** of notifications, supports **multiple subscriber types** for different processing needs, and offers **filtering capabilities** that allow you to route different types of email events to different handling systems—all critical features for responsive email operations.
+SNS's architecture provides **immediate delivery** of notifications, supports **multiple subscriber types** for different processing needs, and offers **filtering capabilities** that allow you to route different types of email events to different handling systems, all critical features for responsive email operations.

 ### Is SNS difficult to implement for email event handling?